Grow Your Accounting Business Online With WordPress

 - Income Tax Variation Forms

-Providing unique online tools and applications for businesses (or links to these tools) on your website is a great way to increase visitor engagement and add significant value to your target audience.
+Providing unique online tools, gadgets and applications for businesses (or links to these tools) can help increase visitor engagement and significantly add value to your target audience.
 Calculators, such as loan and tax calculators, are great tools you can add to accounting websites.
-Other tools can include time cards, or retirement and interest calculators.
+Other applications would include time cards, and retirement and interest calculators.

-In part 2 of this guide, we take a look at a several online tools you can use in your accounting or financial services site using WordPress plugins and themes that can improve search engine optimization, improve user engagement and generate more traffic to your business.
+In the next section, we take a look at a number of WordPress-based tools you can add to your website that improve your search engine optimization, increase user engagement and generate more web traffic to your business.